Brendan Byrne

 He also covers space news for Central Florida Public Media, everything from rocket launches to the latest scientific discoveries in our universe.
 He hosts the weekly radio show and podcast "Are We There Yet?" which explores human space exploration, and Central Florida Public Media's "The Wrap," a weekly news roundup podcast.
 He is a frequent contributor to NPR's national programs.

 Byrne began his career at Central Florida Public Media as a college intern and has held producer and reporter positions during his decade-long tenure at the station.
-He is pursuing a graduate degree in communication from the University of Central Florida.
+He has a graduate degree in communication from the University of Central Florida, where he is an adjunct instructor of audio journalism.

 -